The MLB playoffs are back on October 3rd.

 Sadly, now that the Padres are on MLB.TV, you will miss most games since DIRECTV STREAM does not offer it as an add-on.

-DIRECTV STREAM is available in San Diego and points to the east, including California’s San Diego and Imperial Counties and southern Arizona’s Yuma and Tucson, and Las Vegas.
+DIRECTV STREAM is available in San Diego and points to the east, including California’s San Diego, Imperial Counties, southern Arizona’s Yuma and Tucson, and Las Vegas.
 It is also available in Hawaii.
 Subscribers may also watch Fox, ABC, NBC, ESPN, TBS, FS1, and MLB Network.

 All plans come with unlimited cloud DVR (online sign-up) and simultaneous streaming on unlimited devices.
 See our DIRECTV STREAM review for more information.